usersotiris/nonlinearclustering/README.md

 # Nonlinear Dimensionality Reduction for Clustering

 ## Introduction

 Clusters defined in low dimensional manifolds can have highly nonlinear structure, which can cause linear dimensionality reduction methods to fail.
-A number of established nonlinear dimensionality reduction methods use a graph representation of the data to define the transformation (embedding) to a low dimensional space.
-We employ the Isometric mapping (Isomap) methodology to investigate conditions under which the separability of clusters defined in manifolds is guaranteed in the low dimensional representation.
+We introduce an approach to divisive hierarchical clustering that is capable of identifying clusters in nonlinear manifolds.
+This approach uses the isometric mapping (Isomap) to recursively embed (subsets of) the data in one dimension, and then performs a binary partition designed to avoid the splitting of clusters.

 The proposed algorithm uses the acronym "i-DivClu" (Isometric mapping for Divisive Clustering).
 It is based on the idea that a suitably defined one-dimensional